bahmutov/find-cypress-specs/README.md

 ## Test tags

-You can count tags attached to the individual tests using `--names --tags` arguments
+You can count tags attached to the individual tests using `--tags` arguments

 ```
-$ npx find-cypress-specs --names --tags
+$ npx find-cypress-specs --tags
-# prints the specs and tests and at the end prints the tags table
+# prints the tags table sorted by tag

 Tag    Tests
 -----  ----------
+@sign  1
 @user  2
-@sign  1
 ```

 Each tag count includes the tests that use the tag directly, and the _effective_ tags applied from the parent suites.